ibexa/documentation-developer/docs/multisite/multisite_configuration.md

 #### `admin` SiteAccess

-The predefined `admin` SiteAccess in `admin_group` (configured in `config/packages/ibexa_admin_ui.yaml`) serves the Back Office.
+The predefined `admin` SiteAccess in `admin_group` (configured in `config/packages/ibexa_admin_ui.yaml`) serves the back office.
 Do not remove this group.
-If you need a multisite setup with multiple Back Offices, add any additional administration SiteAccesses to `admin_group`.
+If you need a multisite setup with multiple back offices, add any additional administration SiteAccesses to `admin_group`.

 In cases where the sites are on separate databases, each needs its own [repository](repository_configuration.md) (including their own storage and search connection), var dir, [cache pool](persistence_cache.md#persistence-cache-configuration),